haiming12138/Image_Compressor/README.md

 In command line environment, go to the directory where this document is located.

-type in "python3 main.py", then follow the instruction of the program.
+Execute "python3 main.py", then follow the instruction of the program.

 The compressed image will be saved in "Output" folder